-123 The Mountain Road site is the only remaining allocation from the previous local plan which has yet to be developed.
+12.23 The Mountain Road site is the only remaining allocation from the previous local plan which has yet to be developed.
 There is no other undeveloped employment land available.
-The Council is undertaking Asset Reviews and considering the impact of the flexibility of the E Use class order, to monitor and make provision for the outstanding land beyond this 23 ha of unmet need ().
+The Council is undertaking Asset Reviews and considering the impact of the flexibility of the E Use class order, to monitor and make provision for the outstanding land beyond this 23 ha of unmet need (\).

-Table 08 - Supply of Employment Sites
+Table 8.
+Supply of Employment Sites

-A Address Size (ha)
+Address Size (ha)

-F Former Western Park Golf Course 9.74 ha
+Former Western Park Golf Course 9.74 ha

-Е Beaumont Park 7.53 ha
+Beaumont Park 7.53 ha

-N North of Birstall Golf course /East of Ashton Green 1.67 ha
+North of Birstall Golf course /East of Ashton Green 2.4 ha

-E Eastern part of Thurcaston Road/Hadrian Road open 2.7 ha
+Eastern part of Thurcaston Road/Hadrian Road open space 2.7 ha

-s space

-N Mountain Road 2.1 ha
+Mountain Road 2.1 ha

-E East of Samworth's Bradgate Bakery 5.0 ha
+East of Samworth's Bradgate Bakery 5.0 ha

-Total

-28.35 ha
+Total 29.08 ha